furudean/lltexturecache-browser-qt/README.md

 ![a screenshot of lltexturecache-browser-qt with a cache open](preview.png)

-a cross-platform user interface for the Second Life texture cache.
+a tool to browse and export textures from the Second Life texture cache

 ## install

 windows and linux builds are attached to
 [each release](https://github.com/furudean/lltexturecache-browser-qt/releases).